briatte/kmaps/README.md

 Maps for European country-level data.

-Currently breaks at line of `code.r` with the message: `d` -- even though `gpclib` is installed and all required libraries are loaded.
+Currently breaks at line 19 of `code.r` with the message: `ERROR: could not find function "fortify.SpatialPolygonsDataFrame"` -- even though `gpclib` is installed and all required libraries are loaded.

 ## Data